bericson/css-list-doc-framework/README.md

 ## Overview

-A simple lightweight CSS 'framework' of sorts to allow for quick and easy documentation of procedures/techniques that enatail multiple, sometimes in-depth steps to complete.
+A simple lightweight CSS/HTML mini 'framework' of sorts to allow for quick and easy documentation of procedures/techniques that enatail multiple, sometimes in-depth steps to complete.

 ## Details